 It is also important to contact the police after an accident.
 The police will make a report of the accident.
 You can request a copy of the report once it gets filed and use its contents as evidence for your claim.

 The reason why you want to collect evidence is that as a driver, you are more likely to get blamed for the accident than a pedestrian.
 When you contact the police to document the accident, never admit fault for anything.
-Speak to a lawyer first and learn about the next steps to take for your case.
+Speak to a pedestrian injury lawyer first and learn about the next steps to take for your case.

 Laws Regarding Pedestrians